Payers

 France's universal healthcare system (PUMa) guarantees coverage of healthcare expenses for all individuals who:

-Certain members are liable to a 6.5% alternative health care contribution (cotisation subsidiaire maladie/ CSM), on an earned-income and asset-tested basis:
+The following insured persons are liable to a 6.5% alternative health care contribution (cotisation subsidiaire maladie/ CSM):

 The French health insurance system covers health expenses (reimbursement of healthcare costs) for insured persons and their minor dependents, and cash benefits (daily medical leave benefits for temporary incapacity for work) for insured persons.